 kml:east > kml:west *only if* kml:west < 0 OR kml:east >= 0

-that the user cannot create and/or edit.
+of the KML tags that the user cannot create and/or edit directly.

 The following lists some of these restrictions where the end-user must edit the raw KML

 to use some elements of the KML specification.
 Most of these limitations are for the lesser used

 or "advanced" KML features.
 KML developers should be aware of what Google Earth can and cannot do

 as a KML authoring tool and create their KML accordingly.